 One of the hardest parts about a first date is finding things to talk about, and how these conversations go will have a big impact on each person's desire to move forward with a second date to continue the connection.

-Online dating has helped alleviate some of this challenge by creating opportunities for people to get to know one another a bit before they go on their first date.
+Online dating has helped alleviate some of these challenges by creating opportunities for people to get to know one another a bit before they go on their first date.
 Chatting online about interests and hobbies can help get things going and make that first encounter less intimidating and awkward.

 As a result, we expect that fewer and fewer people will want to subject themselves to traditional dating styles, choosing instead to date online so that they can meet up with people who have already passed the first few rounds of compatibility testing.
 Of course, this doesn't mean it's no longer possible to connect with someone who you haven't talked to before, but it does mean that people will be moving forward expecting to go on first dates with people who they already know at least a little.